harsha-simhadri/big-ann-benchmarks/t3/README.md

 * \*\*Nvidia has not yet approved the MSRP cost used for ranking, so participation in this benchmark was not approved.

-There are more details about the benchmarks in this README, as well as detailed dataset performance of participants [here](LEADERBOARDS_PUBLIC.md).
+There are more details about the benchmarks and they are measured below, as well as detailed dataset performance of competition participants [here](LEADERBOARDS_PUBLIC.md).

 ## For_Participants